Foodora: Canada

 In July 2015, Foodora entered the Canadian market by acquiring Toronto-based delivery company Hurrier.
 They expanded to Montreal in October 2015 and later re-branded both cities to Foodora in January 2016.
 An expansion to Vancouver occurred in 2016.
 They expanded to Ottawa in early 2019.

 In February 2020, deliverers in Toronto and Mississauga were granted the right to unionize with the Canadian Union of Postal Workers.
 Two months later, Foodora filed for bankruptcy in Canada and exited the market.
 Observers noted that Foodora's bankruptcy filing shortly after a successful unionization effort resembled the company's behavior in Australia.
-CUPW noted that Delivery Hero's profitability had doubled between 2019 and 2020, and later reached a settlement for former workers, with Foodora paying the union $3.46 million dollars.
+CUPW noted that Delivery Hero's profitability had doubled between 2019 and 2020, and later reached a settlement for former workers, with Foodora paying the union $3.46 million.

-Netherlands

-Foodora ended its operations in the Netherlands on 15 October 2018.
-It had been active in the country, since May 2015.

 Sweden

 Foodora is the largest restaurant delivery service in Sweden, where one third of its employees have a collective agreement, negotiated with the Transport Workers' Union.
 In March 2021, the company introduced the first Foodora's delivery robot into its fleet in Stockholm.
 The droid, called Doora, will work in quick commerce, delivering household goods, groceries, pharmaceuticals, and electronics.

 In 2023, in response to an investigative report by media outlet Breakit citing employees' concerns over work conditions in the company, Foodora announced it would hire an external investigator to examine its compliance and governance structure.